McKlay/research-starter-handbook/docs/chapter15.md

 > 📌 Always double-check: Does your PDF compile correctly?
 Is it blinded, if required?

+Check the submission guidelines for file size limits, naming conventions, and required forms.
+Incomplete or incorrectly formatted submissions can be desk-rejected.

 ---

 **🔹 What Happens After Submission**

 You’ll usually receive:

+Keep all confirmation emails and submission receipts.
+They’re your proof of submission and may be needed if there are technical issues.

 - A confirmation email
 - A timeline for reviews and decisions